 A WHRU is normally assembled to a single lift unit that contains all elements needed to control the heat recovery:

-The inlet transition/flow splitter, the main and by-pass exhaust damper, the heat exchanger tube bundle, the by-pass stack and the main stack.
 In most of the units the by-pass and the main stack are merged after the heat recovery section.
 Normally, the full exhaust stacks are included in the WHRU supply.
-Also, the exhaust silencer, reducing the noise from the gas turbine outlet, is part of the supply.
+Also, the exhaust silencer, reducing the noise from the gas turbine outlet is part of the supply.

 The outlet temperature of the heating medium is controlled adjusting the exhaust damper valve to lead the correct amount of exhaust gas to the heat exchanger tube bundle.